miguelcsx/bro/README.md

 ## Api Key

 In order to use Bro on your local machine, you must create a `.env` file and set the `GEMINI_API_KEY=api_key variable`.
 For the development of this project, we used a free trial Gemini API key.
 We want you to be able to use it as well, so we've created a new Gemini API key with a free trial (note: this means only a limited number of questions and attempts are allowed before reaching the token limit).
 However, it is perfectly suitable for trying out Bro.
-The api key is: `AIzaSyDOqUQzvkNoDPgFZVggPTTa55eXvAZhP9Y`
+The api key is: `AIzaSyDOqUQzvkNoDPgFZVggPTTa55eXvAZhP9Y, we provide you this in order to test it easily.
+We know this seems unsafe, but it is only for community use.

 ## References